ParinThalangdee/18-SocialNetworkAPI/README.md

 ### Description

 This application will create an API for a social media network that can handle large amounts of unstructured data utilizing a NoSQL database.
-The user has the ability to add, delete, read, and update users, friends of users, thoughts, and reactions on those thoughts.
+The user has the ability to add, delete, read, and update users, friends of users, thoughts, and reactions to those thoughts.

 ### Deployed Application Video